 Over time, frequent use of keypads can wear down numbers and become a security risk until they are replaced.
 Plus, heavy use may mean replacing components more often, which is imperative to maintaining access control systems.
 With some forms of biometric control, the scanners require less touch and have fewer exterior physical components that wear out due to being touched during use.

 Biometric access control is also usually faster than traditional access control.
 Biometric IDs are physical traits, so there is nothing extra to carry around.
 Because of this, there is no need to fish out a card or pause to input a code to gain entry.

-In addition, most biometric scanners and systems identify users faster than traditional access control systems.
+In addition, there are several types of access control readers, including various biometric readers.
+Plus, most biometric scanners and systems identify users faster than traditional access control systems.
 Even if it is only seconds faster, this efficiency only compounds with the number of people who need to enter and the frequency with which they do.
 Biometric access control often eliminates delays common to manual processes and checks.

+There are many factors to consider in an access control system and the types of readers and access you need are some of them.
 These are just a few basics to know about biometric access control.
+Efficiency, versatility, ease of use, and more are qualities of good security systems, many of which biometric access control provides.
 If you’re interested in biometric access control for your facility or improving building security in other ways, contact NEPPS at 800-736-1456 to schedule a free site assessment!